JL1172/Stock-Market-Trading-App/README.md

 Welcome to the Stock Market Trading Simulator, a web application that allows you to practice trading with real-time data from Finnhub's APIs and Coingecko's API.
 This project provides you with a dynamic account balance, a total equity balance, and an overall net loss or net gain balance, all of which are updated in real time as you buy or sell shares.
 Whether you're a seasoned trader looking to refine your strategies or a beginner wanting to learn the ropes, this simulator is designed to give you a realistic stock market experience.

 ## Features
+> [!NOTE]
+> This is still a work in progress, therefore I am actively fixing any bugs.

 1. **Real-Time Data**
    - Fetches real-time data from Finnhub's and Coingecko's APIs.